DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 - Exhaust.

 Cost:
-- 3 Fire Mana
+- 3 Ice Mana
 - 2 Generic Mana

 ### Abyss
 "It calls to you with promises of power."
 - Warp every Scorched tile.
-- Channel 1 Void Mana.
+- Draw and immediately Channel 1 Mana.
 - Gain 1 Stress.

 Cost: